Revised February 4th 2024

 Third offense – The member will be brought before the board and is subject to removal from club.

-Section 5.
+Section 9.
 Before any person may become a member of this corporation, he or she shall be proposed by a member in good standing of the club.
-Sponsoring member must be a member for at least 60 days.
+A sponsoring member must be a member for at least 60 days.
 A single (1) negative (no) vote in response to a prospective member’s application for membership, shall prevent acceptance of the proposed member.
 Voting is to be by secret ballot, unless waived by membership present.

 ARTICLE IV OFFICERS